gradha/gradha.github.io/src/articles/44-in-spain-they-can-force-you-to-work-without-payment-for-more-than-a-year.rst

 the worker purges mentioned before when there was below two weeks of delay in the payment, one of the employees left angry because he had to ask for loans to friends and/or family to pay his immediate debts.
-He left the firm, but as far as I know didn't sue the delays.
+He left the firm, but as far as I know didn't sue the firm for the delays.

 And while I believed before that this was wrong, that he had to ask for compensation, when I learned about the legal process to ask for them I realised why few are interested: they are pitiful.
 These interests can be claimed up until a year since they were generated.
-Well, I claimed all the interests generated through a full year, being some of the included salary delays spanning a few months and the total sum was… about 400€.
+Well, I claimed all the interests generated through a full year, with some of the included salary delays spanning a few months and the total sum was… about 400€.
 Which is not pocket money, you could buy a mobile or some gadget.
 But you aren't even getting the sum immediately.
 Since I asked them through legal procedure until I received them in my bank, 12 months elapsed, a year.
 With these times and these profits, many employees calculate the amount of free time in their life they need to dedicate to go to the arbitration court first, request a claim and then go to court ask for trial, and they decide it's not worth it.

 My personal recommendation is: learn to do this digitally.
 It's true that it's no fun at all, but if you get a personal digital certificate you can make your